 UK banks offering account services to non-residents

-Quality Company Formations has teamed up with Wise (formerly TransferWise) to provide a UK business banking solution to non-UK residents.
+Quality Company Formations has teamed up with WorldFirst to provide a UK business banking solution to non-UK residents.

-A Wise business account will provide non-UK residents with a UK business bank account number and sort code, as well as providing them with Eurozone, United States and Australian bank details at the same time.
-You will be able to receive money for free and hold over 40 currencies in your account at any one time.
-You will also be provided with a business debit card.
+A WorldFirst business account will provide non-UK residents with a UK business bank account number and sort code, as well as the ability to open over 10 local currency accounts.
+You will be able to receive money for free, and spend money in over 40 currencies.

-Quality Company Formations’ Non-Residents Package, which has been tailored to suit the needs of non-UK residents, includes a Wise business bank account.
+Quality Company Formations’ Non-Residents Package, which has been tailored to suit the needs of non-UK residents, includes a WorldFirst business bank account.

 Legalising company documents for overseas use